 The symposium ends with a public outdoor exhibition on the watermill grounds.
 Each artist donates a work to the collection of the symposium, thereby contributing to the development of ceramics in the region and becoming part of the country’s ceramic tradition.

 The watermill is located on the stream called Wittgendorfer Wasser, just a few minutes from the Neisse River in the border triangle of Germany, Poland and the Czech Republic.
 Accommodation for symposium participants is in nearby guest houses in Wittgendorf and the surrounding villages.
 During the symposium, the artists may also give lectures and take short trips within Saxony and the neighboring regions in Poland and the Czech Republic.
-In 2020, visits to our neighbors are of course dependent on the borders being open.
-As of mid-August both borders are open!
+In 2021, visits to our neighbors are of course again dependent on the borders being open.